spacetelescope/STScI-STIPS/docs/using_stips/config_file.rst

 observation_default_background (default *0.0*)
 	The default sky background in counts/s/detector pixel.
 Currently this keyword can be set to

-	* any integer or floating point value, in which case that value will be used directly
+		\• any integer or floating point value, in which case that value will be used directly.

-	* any of the string values 'none', 'low', 'avg', or 'high'.
+		\• any of the string values 'none', 'low', 'avg', or 'high'.
 In this case, 'none' is always treated as zero, and for any other keyword if the value is defined for the instrument/detector selected, that value will be used.
 If no such value can be found, the background will be set to 0.

 	If used as a keyword argument, ``background`` can be used instead of ``observation_default_background`` for historical reasons.